openmod/openmod-docs/content/development-guide/scheduling.md

 ```

 ## Best Practices
-If your task runs periodically, always ensure it stops running when your plugin gets unloaded.
-**Do not** use Thread.Sleep or similar blocking methods like non-async I/O methods in Tasks.
+* **Do not** use Thread.Sleep or similar blocking methods like non-async I/O methods in Tasks.
 These methods will block the thread and prevent other tasks from running.
 Always use the async Task methods instead, like `Task.Delay`.
+* **Do not** keep your tasks running after your plugin gets unloaded.